HomeMuseums: Star Wars ExhibitsStar Wars: Where Science Meets Imagination

 Star Wars: Where Science Meets Imagination

-The Museum of Science in Boston prides itself in its ability to bring the fields of STEM – science, technology, engineering and mathematics – to life for visitors young-and old alike, but in the early days of the twenty-first century realized that their mission was even more urgent.
-Various reports at the time concluded that educators were not doing enough to make students more STEM-literate, and that Americans overall needed to be more technologically efficient in order to navigate the growing importance of STEM within their everyday lives.
+In the early days of the twenty-first century, there was a growing belief that educators were not doing enough to make students more STEM-literate, and that Americans in general needed to be more technologically nuanced in order to navigate the growing importance of STEM in their everyday lives.

-Faced with the dilemma of how to make STEM more accessible, the Museum of Science turned to the world of Star Wars as guidance.
-Although the Star Wars Universe created by George Lucas in 1977 is more technologically advanced than anything found in the here-and-now of planet Earth, there are similarities nonetheless that reflect the efforts of scientists around the globe, from robotics and artificial intelligence to modern medicine, space exploration to visualizing the cities of the future.
+Faced with the question of how to make STEM – science, technology, engineering, and mathematics – more accessible, the Museum of Science in Boston turned to the world of Star Wars as guidance.
+Although the Star Wars Universe created by George Lucas is more technologically advanced than present-day planet Earth, connections can still be made with current research efforts in everything from robotics and artificial intelligence to modern medicine, space exploration to visualizing the cities of the future.

 “When we started brainstorming ways to excite people about imagining the future and taking a more active role in shaping it, we quickly ran into a problem – we have no shared vision of what that future looks like,” exhibit developer Ed Rodley explains in the Star Wars: Where Science Meets Imagination companion book.
 “To talk about our future, we needed a depiction of a technologically advanced society that was familiar to a broad audience.
 We needed something that also gave us fertile ground to explore the implications of technological decisions.
 What we needed was Star Wars.”

-The Star Wars: Where Science Meets Imagination companion book allows for even greater examination than the exhibit itself, with experts in various fields contributing essays to fully explore the similarities and digressions between Star Wars and the present.
-While many of the intersections between the “galaxy far, far away” of Star Wars and those of twentieth century Earth are obvious – such as space exploration and robotics – an additional number are actually quite surprising.
+The Star Wars: Where Science Meets Imagination companion book offers an even greater examination of the exhibit, with experts in various fields contributing essays to more fully explore the similarities and digressions between Star Wars and the present.
+While many of the intersections between the “galaxy far, far away” of Star Wars and those of twenty-first century Earth are obvious – such as space exploration and robotics – others are actually quite surprising.

-A planet-size city with no natural resources contains a host of problems and growing concerns, many of which overlap with urban areas on our own planet – the depletion of forests on Coruscant requires an artificial method to replenish oxygen in the atmosphere, for example, while the lack of oceans, rivers and streams means that polar regions need to be melted and used as a water source.
+A planet-size city with no natural resources contains a host of problems, many of which overlap with urban areas on Earth – the depletion of forests on Coruscant requires an artificial method to replenish oxygen in the atmosphere, for example, while the lack of oceans, rivers, and streams means that polar regions need to be melted and used as a water source.

-Thus despite the fact that the methods used by Coruscant to keep it functioning are extreme and impractical – as is a planet-sized city like Coruscant itself – they do act as discussion points when considering potential solutions to Earth’s own population growth nonetheless.
+Thus despite the fact that the methods used by Coruscant to keep it functioning are extreme and impractical – as is a planet-sized city like Coruscant itself – they do serve as discussion points when considering potential solutions to Earth’s population growth nonetheless.

-While Ed Rodley explores the future of cities on Earth through an examination of the Coruscant from Star Wars, physics professor Lawrence Krauss tackles the subject of galactic space travel with equal fervor.
-According to Krauss, since no device similar to the hyperdrive of Star Wars is available to transport Earth-made vessels to the outer reaches of space, the potential to visit “galaxies far, far away” remains permanently out of reach for inhabitants of planet Earth.
+While Ed Rodley explores the future of cities, physics professor Lawrence Krauss tackles the subject of galactic space travel with equal fervor.
+According to Krauss, without a device similar to the hyperdrive of Star Wars, the ability to visit “galaxies far, far away” remains out of reach for inhabitants of planet Earth.

-One would have to travel close to light speed to reach a distant galaxy within one’s lifetime – something the human race is incapable of achieving.
-As Krauss further points out, the amount of fuel needed to propel an object that fast is tremendous, noting that “the mass of fuel required to accelerate of spacecraft to half the speed of light would be greater than the mass of our entire galaxy.”
+One would have to travel near light speed to reach a distant galaxy within one’s lifetime, a velocity we are currently incapable of achieving.
+As Krauss further points out, the amount of fuel needed to propel an object that fast is tremendous – the fuel mass needed to accelerate a spacecraft to just half the speed of light “would be greater than the mass of our entire galaxy.”

-Lawrence Krauss does acknowledge, however, that Albert Einstein’s theory of general relativity suggests that space and time dynamically responds to matter and energy, altering the space-time geometry of objects as well as their motion.
-Both the hyperdrive of Star Wars and the warp drive of Star Trek are thus theoretically possible as they do not involve the propulsion of a craft through space but the propulsion of space itself instead.
+Albert Einstein’s theory of general relativity, however, suggests that space and time dynamically respond to matter and energy, altering the space-time geometry of objects as well as their motion.
+Both the hyperdrive of Star Wars and the warp drive of Star Trek are thus theoretically possible according to Lawrence Krauss, as they do not involve the propulsion of an actual craft through space but the propulsion of space itself instead.

 That’s the good news for those hoping to someday travel across the galaxy.
 The bad news is similar to the constraints on current spacecraft propulsion – the amount of energy needed to travel via hyperdrive would exceed the total amount of energy available in our entire galaxy, rendering the possibility as moot.

-The future of the human race may not look exactly like the Star Wars Universe from a “long time ago” but by exploring the technological advancements of a “galaxy far, far away,” one can get a better understanding of the obstacles that we will potentially face in the future and the possibilities that exist when it comes to solving them.
+The future of the human race may not look exactly like the Star Wars Universe from a “long time ago” but by exploring the technological advancements of a “galaxy far, far away,” one can get a better understanding of future problems that might arise, as well as potential solutions.
 Just as the science fiction of Star Wars emerged from the imagination of George Lucas, the real science of the future will likewise come from the imagination of scientists, technicians, engineers, and mathematicians – and quite possibly be influenced and inspired by Star Wars as well.

 Anthony Letizia